obfusk/baktogit/README.md

     Date        : 2013-05-13

-    Copyright   : Copyright (C) 2013  Felix C. Stegerman Version     : 0.2.1
+    Copyright   : Copyright (C) 2013  Felix C. Stegerman Version     : 0.3.0-dev

 []: }}}1

+## TODO

+  * test!

 ## Description
 []: {{{1

   baktogit - backup w/ git

-  baktogit incrementally backups files and directories to a git repository -- mostly intended for configuration files.
-A .gitignore file can be used to exclude files from being committed (but not from being copied).
+  baktogit uses rsync to incrementally backup files and directories to a git repository -- mostly intended for configuration files.
 If requested, baktogit will also push to a remote.

   You may also be interested in etckeeper [2]; in contrast to baktogit (which copies configuration files to a git repository), etckeeper